MicrosoftDocs/fabric-docs/docs/data-science/r-customer-churn.md

 - Tenure (years of being the bank's customer)
 - Account balance
 - Estimated salary
-- Number of products that the customer has purchased through the bank
+- Number of products that the customer purchased through the bank
 - Credit card status (whether the customer has a credit card or not)
 - Active member status (whether the person is an active bank customer or not)